dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 To use dCache as TPC destination, some additional steps need to be taken.

-First, for all pools that will receive files through xrootd TPC, the GSI service provider plugin must be loaded by including this in the configuration or layout:
+First, for all pools that will receive files through xroot TPC, the GSI service provider plugin must be loaded by including this in the configuration or layout:

 ```ini
 pool.mover.xrootd.tpc-authn-plugins=gsi